Beyond Pairwise Interactions: Equivariant Hypergraph Diffusion for Crystal Structure Prediction: Introduction

 \section{Introduction}

 Crystal Structure Prediction (CSP), a long-standing challenge in the physical sciences since the early 2000s \cite{desiraju2002cryptic, woodley2008crystal}, aims to determine the stable 3D structure of a compound based solely on its chemical composition.
-Given the fundamental role of crystals in a wide range of materials \cite{steiger2005crystal, cartwright2012beyond}, accurately predicting their spatial configuration is crucial \cite{wooster1953physical, sato2016dynamic} for understanding the physical and chemical properties that govern their applications in various academic and industrial domains, including drug development \cite{zhang2023liquid, bannan2025crystal}, battery technologies \cite{xie2018crystal, yin2024utilizing}, and catalysis \cite{bao2023microwave}.
+Given the fundamental role of crystals in a wide range of materials \cite{steiger2005crystal, cartwright2012beyond}, accurately predicting their spatial configuration is crucial \cite{wooster1953physical, sato2016dynamic} for understanding the physical and chemical properties that govern their applications in various academic and industrial domains, including drug development \cite{zhang2023liquid}, battery technologies \cite{xie2018crystal, yin2024utilizing}, and catalysis \cite{bao2023microwave}.

-Conventional CSP methods mainly use density functional theory (DFT) \cite{kohn1965self} to iteratively evaluate the system energies.
+Conventional CSP methods typically employ density functional theory (DFT) \cite{kohn1965self} to iteratively evaluate the energy of the system.
 Techniques like random search \cite{pickard2011ab} and Bayesian optimization \cite{yamashita2018crystal} explore the energy landscape to identify stable local or global minima \cite{oganov2019structure}.
-Predicting crystal properties remains challenging because of the inherent complexity of crystalline materials.
+Despite these efforts, prediction of crystal properties remains challenging because of the inherent complexity of crystalline materials.
 Crystalline structures, characterized by periodic repetition of a unit cell \cite{yan2022periodic} in a 3D lattice, feature highly ordered atomic arrangements.
-The physical properties of these materials, including electronic, mechanical, and thermal characteristics, depend on their atomic configurations.
+The physical properties of these materials, including electronic, mechanical, and thermal characteristics, are intrinsically linked to their atomic configurations.